 Note: in Phase I a single invitation letter was sent simultaneously to 20,000 households, with households then enrolled at ~2,500 per week for 4 weeks.
-In Phase II, approximately 5,000 invitations will be issued per week with continuous recruitment from these isseus, hence Phase II is shown on multiple lines.
+In Phase II, between 6,000 and 24,000 invitations will be issued per week (will be increased if consent falls below 50% to achieve targeted recruitment) with continuous recruitment from these issues, hence Phase II is shown on multiple lines.